sylvainhalle/textidote/Readme.md

 - There should not be a jump down between two non-successive section levels (e.g. a `\section` followed by a `\subsubsection` without a `\subsection` in between). [sh:secskip]
-- You should avoid stacked headings, i.e. consecutive headings wihtout text in between. [sh:stacked]
+- You should avoid stacked headings, i.e. consecutive headings without text in between. [sh:stacked]

 ### Hard-coding